Doctors Note Logo

 Worried by Your CBC Blood Test?
 Why Your Labs Change & Medical Next Steps

-A CBC checks red and white blood cells and platelets, and results often shift for normal reasons like hydration, minor illness, stress, menstrual cycles, pregnancy, nutrition, or medications, so trends over time matter more than a single mild high or low, while significant or persistent changes need evaluation.
+A complete blood count (CBC) measures red blood cells, white blood cells, and platelets.
+Mild fluctuations are common and often caused by hydration, minor infections, stress, menstrual cycles, pregnancy, diet, or medications—so trends over time matter more than a single slightly high or low value.
+However, significant or persistent changes do need medical evaluation.

 answer background